 - Increased application of skills in a variety of community settings

 - Provision of OT/PT and speech in natural settings per the IEP

 - Vocational training on campus and in the community

-- Facilitation of a number of assessments and evaluations that help prepare for and guide recommendations for services as an adult
+- Facilitation of assessments and evaluations that help prepare for and guide recommendations for services as an adult

 - When and how should I start to look for adult services?

-- How will my child be prepared for adult living?
+- How will my child be prepared for an adult living?

 - What services are available?

 - What are the deadlines?